grantj-re3/BadLieGolf/Links_BunkerGreenside.md

      little is sometimes adequate.

 1. [Danny Maude | Possibly the BEST Bunker Tip EVER! - How to play bunker shots from Hard or Soft Sand (video) | 2021](https://www.youtube.com/watch?v=RHlr_KyG26A)
+   - General bunker feeling
-   - Club face naturally opens during backswing...
+     * Club face naturally opens during backswing...
-   - Don't allow the club to close through the impact zone.
+     * Don't allow the club to close through the impact zone.
-   - Hit sand 2 inches behind the ball.
+     * Hit sand 2 inches behind the ball.
-   - One arm drills.
+     * One arm drills.
+   - 6m30s: **Firm/compacted/wet sand**
+     * During setup, move your upper body so that more weight is on the lead (left) foot;
+       this means the bottom of the swing arc will be a a couple of inches closer to the target (left)
+     * This means the club will dig into the sand (and not bounce off the hard sand); i.e. the club head will enter the sand a little steeper than for the normal sand shot
+     * Another video about hitting from hard sand [here at 5m18s](https://www.youtube.com/watch?v=AEV1IsuyynI&t=5m18s)

 1. [Danny Maude | EASIEST way to get out of ANY Bunker - NEW DISCOVERY! (video) | 2022](https://www.youtube.com/watch?v=nXnusNYElco)
    - Step #1: Assess where you contact the sand: